dresdner353/mpd2chromecast/README.md

 $ ./mpd2chromecast/set_chromecast.py --name 'Office'
 Setting desired Chromecast to [Office]
 ```

-Lastly, you can also invoke the script without the --discover option and it will simply re-list the last scanned list of devices rather than perform a new discovery.
-This makes for a faster selection and re-selection of the desired cast device.

 ## Test Run
 To get the script running on a terminal, just do the following: